scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 2. The control service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
 From this moment on, the modified PCBs are called **down-segments**.
 3. The control service now registers the newly created down-segments with the control services of the core ASes that originated the corresponding PCBs.
 This is done by invoking the `SegmentRegistrationService.SegmentsRegistration` remote procedure call (RPC) in the control services of the relevant core ASes (see also [](#reg-proto)).

+### Transforming a PCB into a Down Segment

+Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into down segments:

+1. The Control Service selects the PCBs that it wants to transform into down segments from the candidate PCBs in the Beacon Store.
+2. The Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
+From this moment on, the modified PCBs are called **down segments**.
+3. The Control Service registers the newly created down segments with the Control Services of the core ASes that originated the corresponding PCBs.
+This is done by invoking the `SegmentRegistrationService.SegmentsRegistration` remote procedure call (RPC) in the Control Services of the relevant core ASes (see also [](#reg-proto)).

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).